garoller/git-tutorial/README.md

 ### Branching vs. forking
 Creating a branch creates another list of commits with a different name.

-Forking a repository creates a separate copy of the repository, including it's all of it's branches, onto your account.
+Forking a repository creates a separate copy of the repository, including all of its branches, that is under your control.

 Usually, projects will use either branching or forking to make changes, so be aware of what the project norm is an follow that method.